Uprightbalance/highly-available-webapp-terraform/README.md

 # ha-webapp-terraform
 # Highly Available Web Application on AWS (Terraform)

-This project provisions a **highly available web application environment on AWS** using Terraform.
+This project delivers a **highly available web application environment on AWS** using Terraform.
-The goal is to demonstrate practical AWS fundamentals such as networking, load balancing, auto scaling, security, and Infrastructure as Code (IaC).
+The goal is to demonstrate practical AWS fundamentals like networking, load balancing, auto scaling, security best practices, and Infrastructure as Code (IaC).

 ---